 Procurement Negotiation Training for Buyers

-Our Procurement Negotiation Training saves buyers from losing money due to the unique challenges faced by purchasing, procurement and contracts (buyers).
-The buyers' side of the negotiation table is in many ways more complex than sellers'.
-Buyers need to not only negotiate externally with suppliers, vendors and contractors (sellers); buyers also need to negotiate internally with the stakeholders they serve.
-Before we explain why our procurement negotiation clients trust us with their teams development, let's first understand the main internal and external challenges faced by buyers.
+Our Procurement Negotiation Training saves buyers from losing money due to the unique challenges faced by purchasing, procurement and contracts negotiations.
+The purchasing side of the negotiation table is in many ways more complex than sellers'.
+Buyers need to not only negotiate externally with suppliers, vendors and contractors (the 'sellers'); buyers also need to negotiate internally with their stakeholders or customers they serve.
+While our Procurement Negotiation Training focuses primarily on vendor negotiations, many of our course's modules address the pivotal persuasion and influencing opportunities that successful purchasers gain decisive leverage from when preparing internally.
+So we invite you to scroll half way down this page to read about the 'Internal Stakeholder Challenges' and the 'Vendors Main Advantages' to better understand the unique main internal and external challenges faced by buyers.

 Why Do Clients Trust Us?